-At present, both SLS and Orion are checking off milestones and remaining on track for a 2018 launch.
+At present, both the SLS and Orion are checking off milestones and remaining on track for a 2018 launch.
 That mission – like the Dec.
 2014 first flight of Orion on Exploration Flight Test 1 – will be an uncrewed flight.
-That flight has been dubbed Exploration Mission 1 or “EM-1” and it will mark the first time that the massive new booster is sent aloft.
+That flight has been dubbed Exploration Mission 1 (EM-1) and will mark the first time that the massive new booster is sent aloft.

 “As a critical element of a life-saving system, the launch abort motor must be reliable, and it must ignite quickly.
 Solid rocket fuel is well-proven to have these characteristics,” said Orbital ATK’s Vice President of Strategy and Business Development, Kent Rominger.
 “Orbital ATK’s launch abort motor greatly increases safety for future crews.”

 The SLS will be powered by four Aerojet Rocketdyne RS-25 engines.
 One of those engines is scheduled to carry out a hot-fire test on Thursday, Aug.
 13, at NASA’s Stennis Space Center located in Mississippi.